AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-search-api.md

 An optional parameter representing the zero-based offset of the first asset to retrieve.
 If not specified, a default value of 0 is used.

 [optional] `int count`
-An optional parameter representing the maximum number of assets to retrieve.
-If not specified, a default value of 100 is used.
-This value must be between (including) 1 to 1000.
+An optional parameter, between 1 and 1000 (inclusive), representing the maximum number of retrieved assets.
+If not specified, the default is 100.

 [optional] `[id|name] [asc|desc|] orderby`
 An optional parameter which returns assets ordered either by the asset `Id` or the asset `name`.
-In addition to the property, you can optionally specify either `asc` or `desc` to return the results in ascending or descending order.
+Specify asc or desc to return the results in ascending or descending order.
 If not specified, the default is ascending order.
+`
 ### Response
-A list of asset ids with their matched fields indicated.
+A list of asset Ids and their matched fields.

 | Status Code | Body Type | Description |
 |--|--|--|